Sandown Park Racecourse: History

 Sandown Park was one of the first courses to charge all for attending.
 It opened in 1875 and everyone had to pay at least half a crown.
-The first meeting was over three days, starting on Thursday 22 April, and included the Grand National Hunt Chase, now staged at the Cheltenham Festival.
+The first meeting was a mixed flat and jumps meeting over three days, starting on Thursday 22 April, and included the Grand National Hunt Chase, now staged at the Cheltenham Festival.
 The Grand International Steeple Chase took place on the Saturday, worth £2,130 to the winner, and was the largest prize for a steeplechase that season, unusually even eclipsing that for the Liverpool Grand National.

 In 1875, Sandown became the first course in England to have a members' enclosure.